spatialstatisticsupna/Confounding_article/README.md

 # Alleviating confounding in spatio-temporal areal models
-This repository contains the R code to fit with INLA the spatio-temporal models considered in the data analysis section of the work entitled _"Alleviating confounding in spatio-temporal areal models with an application on crimes against women in India"_ (Adin et al., 2020).
+This repository contains the R code to fit with INLA the spatio-temporal models considered in the data analysis section of the work entitled _"Alleviating confounding in spatio-temporal areal models with an application on crimes against women in India"_ [(Adin et al., 2021)](https://arxiv.org/abs/2003.01946).
 It also contains the necessary functions to reproduce all the figures and tables of the present article.

 ## Table of contents